Who cares about organizing statistics and why should you get organized?

-Why should you de-clutter?
+Why should you declutter your home?

 Why should you be able to find things easily?